Due to size, the page has been split. WARNING! All spoilers before Rhythm of War are UNMARKED!

 - Hope Spot: He's wounded, his forces are being killed all around him, Kaladin's been rendered helpless, and Elhokar is trying to save his son from the enemy.
 Just when all hope seems lost, Elhokar begins saying the words to become a Radiant, Stormlight begins glowing around him, and he's murdered seconds before he could complete the vow that could've saved his life and his son.

 - Inadequate Inheritor: His father, Gavilar, was The Good King, well liked by many.
 Elhokar himself is a borderline Manchild, is completely paranoid for other assassins, and has a serious Green-Eyed Monster complex as a result of all of these when comparing his bad reputation to his father's good one.
+The prologue for Rhythm of War reveals that Gavilar saw him as inferior and not worthy of the legacy Gavilar was trying to build.

 - Inferiority Superiority Complex: A result of being well aware he is an Inadequate Inheritor to the throne of Alethkar is that he has a serious complex when it comes to this, which comes out at the worst times.